verayang01/CS262-HW3/README.md

 ```

 ### 4. Rejoin a Server
-If a server goes down, rejoin it using a `--rejoin` flag.
+If a server goes down, rejoin it using the `--rejoin` flag.
 ```sh
 python server.py --host {rejoin_server_host} --port {rejoin_server_port} --rejoin
 ```